Rutherfordium: Naming controversy

 The International Union of Pure and Applied Chemistry (IUPAC) adopted unnilquadium (Unq) as a temporary, systematic element name, derived from the Latin names for digits 1, 0, and 4.
 In 1994, IUPAC suggested a set of names for elements 104 through 109, in which dubnium (Db) became element 104 and rutherfordium became element 106.
 This recommendation was criticized by the American scientists for several reasons.
 Firstly, their suggestions were scrambled: the names rutherfordium and hahnium, originally suggested by Berkeley for elements 104 and 105, were respectively reassigned to elements 106 and 108.
 Secondly, elements 104 and 105 were given names favored by JINR, despite earlier recognition of LBL as an equal co-discoverer for both of them.
 Thirdly and most importantly, IUPAC rejected the name seaborgium for element 106, having just approved a rule that an element could not be named after a living person, even though the IUPAC had given the LBNL team the sole credit for its discovery.
-In 1997, IUPAC renamed elements 104 to 109, and gave element 104 the current name rutherfordium.
+In 1997, IUPAC renamed elements 104 to 109, and gave elements 104 and 106 the Berkeley proposals rutherfordium and seaborgium.
 The name dubnium was given to element 105 at the same time.
+The 1997 names were accepted by researchers and became the standard.

 Isotopes

 Rutherfordium has no stable or naturally occurring isotopes.
 Several radioactive isotopes have been synthesized in the laboratory, either by fusing two atoms or by observing the decay of heavier elements.
-Sixteen different isotopes have been reported with atomic masses from 253 to 270 (with the exceptions of 264 and 269).
-Most of these decay predominantly through spontaneous fission pathways.
+Seventeen different isotopes have been reported with atomic masses from 252 to 270 (with the exceptions of 264 and 269).
+Most of these decay predominantly through spontaneous fission, particularly isotopes with even neutron numbers, while some of the lighter isotopes with odd neutron numbers also have significant alpha decay branches.